-What is The Hook Model of Behavioral Design?
+What is The Hook Model of Behavioural Design?

-A hook model, also known as a hook canvas, is a user engagement tool or framework.
-Its goal is to guarantee that a person participates in an activity or interacts with a product on a regular basis.
+A hook model is a user engagement tool or framework.
+Its goal is to ensure that a person participates in an activity or interacts with a product regularly.

 In other words, it’s a set of tools that designers may employ to create something addictive or habit-forming.
 The paradigm combines behavioural theory, motivational theories, and habit formation theories, notably the Habit Loop.

-In the world of social media and gaming, the Hook model is extremely prevalent.
+In the world of social media and gaming, the hook model is extremely prevalent.
 Part of the goal of goods in these sectors is to keep customers interested.
-This is necessary in order to keep “eyes on screen” so that advertising may be targeted at them.
+This is necessary to keep “eyes on screen” so that advertising may be targeted at them.

 Four stages are depicted on the Hook canvas.
 Trigger, action, changeable reward, and investment are the four elements.
 These steps are part of a continuous engagement cycle.
 The Habit Loop is made up of three components: trigger, action, and reward.